 Contingency Planning: An Often-Overlooked Necessity

-“Building a contingency plan with an Electrical Contractor or temporary power rental vendor is the most important step a business can take to prepare for unexpected disruptions to power,” explains Ervin.
+“Building a contingency plan with an Electrical Contractor or temporary power rental vendor is the most important step a business can take to prepare for unexpected disruptions to power,” explains Guess.
 “Many business owners and facility managers are unaware that this is an option.”

 A power contingency plan involves first identifying which equipment is absolutely necessary for a site to continue to operate at the minimum required capacity in an emergency, and then understanding the load requirement of that equipment.
-This number is usually different from the load required to power a main panel – something that Ervin says many people don’t realize.
+This number is usually different from the load required to power a main panel – something that Guess says many people don’t realize.

 In addition to assessing critical loads, an Electrical Contractor or site supervisor can work with a company such as Trinity to determine other important factors needed to design a temporary solution – factors such as footprint, cable runs, connection points and anything else that might affect the installation and operation of the equipment.